Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Riding in the cargo area of a pickup truck is legal in the Land of 10,000 Lakes according to AAA.

-While almost everyone knows that they are supposed to buckle up when riding in a moving vehicle a lot of people don’t realize that it is illegal to camp out in the left lane in Minnesota if you are traveling slower than the rest of the traffic.
+While almost everyone knows that they are supposed to buckle up when riding in a moving vehicle, a lot of people don’t realize that it is illegal to camp out in the left lane in Minnesota if you are traveling slower than the rest of the traffic.

 The North Star State also has a Move Over Law aimed at keeping law enforcement and emergency services personnel safe when operating on the side of the road.